stargo/divas4linux/README.md

     sudo systemctl daemon-reload
     sudo systemctl enable divas4linux

+## udev rules for tty devices /dev/ttyds*

+udev rules are provided for managing the permissions of the tty devices created by Divatty.
+To install them, use

+    sudo cp divas4linux.rules /etc/udes/rules.d/

 ## Card status

 A tool is provided to show the current status of the installed DIVA Sever